Propane and natural gas companies and their insurers routinely rely on Steve to defend them in high-stakes litigation.

 Steve represented a gas company in a double carbon monoxide wrongful death case involving a propane-fired boiler.
-Following two damaging expert depositions, the plaintiff's estates settled for less than 10 percent of previous demands.
+After Steve's damaging depositions of their experts, the plaintiffs' estates settled for less than 10 percent of their previous demands.

 Steve represented a propane gas supplier sued for property damages and lost profits of about $5 million when a commercial building burned down after a forklift cylinder that had been filled by his client leaked propane.
-Steve chipped away at the plaintiffs’ damage claims and ultimately settled the case for about 20 percent of the claimed damages.
+Steve chipped away at the plaintiffs’ damage claims and ultimately settled the case for less than one-fifth of the claimed damages.
 Steve subsequently recovered about one-third of the settlement amount from the co-defendant.

 When an employee who had been promised equity in a start-up company that proved to be spectacularly successful sued the company for $17 million after receiving options instead of stock, Steve dismantled the plaintiff’s case allowing his client to settle for a tiny percentage of the initial demand.